eosnewmedia/ShopwareSdk/README.md

 A deserializer is responsible for converting the json response into the needed PHP object.

-The default handlers (serializer and deserializer) are based on JMS Serializer.
+The default handlers (combination of serializer and deserializer) are based on JMS Serializer and can be added by calling `addDefaultSerializers` and `addDefaultDeserializers` from the default `EntryPoint`.

 If you don't want to use it, you can write your own which have to implement `\Enm\ShopwareSdk\Serializer\JsonSerializerinterface` and/or `\Enm\ShopwareSdk\Serializer\JsonDeserializerinterface`.